Hong Kong Museum of History: The Hong Kong Story

+The permanent exhibit is now undergoing renovation.
+Museum visitors can instead browse exhibits about the Chinese Communist Party and the Hong Kong national security law.
+The latter refers to the 2019 "colour revolution" as bringing "dire straits" and "an abyss" (see photo).

 Branch museums

 The museum runs five branch museums: Hong Kong Museum of Coastal Defence at Shau Kei Wan, Lei Cheng Uk Han Tomb Museum at Sham Shui Po, and Law Uk Folk Museum at Chai Wan, Fireboat Alexander Grantham Exhibition Gallery inside the Quarry Bay Park and Dr. Sun Yat-sen Museum at Mid-Levels in Central.

 Public transport

-The museum is accessible within walking distance West from Hung Hom station of MTR.
+The museum is accessible within walking distance West from Hung Hom station or north from East Tsim Sha Tsui station of MTR.